retry51776/notes/devOps/k8/k8_adv.md

 # K8 Adv
 > Stuff I consider beyond basic k8s objects.
-There are way too many, but we restrict to common CRO.
+There are way too many, but we restrict to common CRD.
 <hr />

 # Scaling